SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 <a id="fn1">1</a>: M Herper, ["J&J one-dose Covid vaccine is 66% effective, a weapon but not a knockout punch"](https://www.statnews.com/2021/01/29/jj-one-dose-covid-vaccine-is-66-effective-a-weapon-but-not-a-knockout-punch/), _STAT News_, 2021-Jan-29. [↩](#fn1a)

-<a id="fn2">2</a>: C Zimmer, N Weiland, S LaFraniere, ["Johnson & Johnson’s Vaccine Offers Strong Protection but Fuels Concern About Variants"](https://www.nytimes.com/2021/01/29/health/covid-vaccine-johnson-and-johnson-variants.html), NYT, 2021-Jan-29. [↩](#fn2a)
+<a id="fn2">2</a>: C Zimmer, N Weiland, S LaFraniere, ["Johnson & Johnson’s Vaccine Offers Strong Protection but Fuels Concern About Variants"](https://www.nytimes.com/2021/01/29/health/covid-vaccine-johnson-and-johnson-variants.html), _New York Times_, 2021-Jan-29. [↩](#fn2a)

 <a id="fn3">3</a>: B Lovelace, ["J&J says its Covid vaccine is 66% effective, but the single shot may fall short against variants"](https://www.cnbc.com/2021/01/29/covid-vaccine-jjs-one-shot-drug-is-72percent-in-the-us-but-less-effective-elsewhere.html), _CNBC_, 2021-Jan-29. [↩](#fn3a)